 As a self-employed person you pay income tax under the self-assessment system, once a year.
 Self-assessment means that you are responsible for making your own assessment of tax due.

 You pay Preliminary Tax (an estimate of tax due for your current trading year) on or before 31 October each year and make a tax return for the previous year not later than 31 October.
-If you file your tax return online using the Revenue Online Service (ROS), the deadline is usually slightly later.
+If you pay and file your tax return online using the Revenue Online Service (ROS), the deadline is usually slightly later.
 The extended deadline in 2023 is 15 November.

 For example, if your accounting year is from 1 January to 31 December each year, you pay Preliminary Tax for 2023 by 31 October 2023, based on an estimate of your liability for the full year.
 At the same time, you make a tax return for 2022 and pay any taxes outstanding for that year.
 You are entitled to the normal income tax credits and reliefs.